wasabipesto/zola-sites/wasabipesto.com/content/cats/index.md

 We have two cats:

-- Toast, short for Toasted Marshmallow
+- Toast, short for Toasted Marshmallow (Bastard at Paw)
-- Ginger, short for Destroyer of Worlds
+- Ginger, short for Ginger

 {{ image_gallery() }}